czerone/python-notes/pyqt_tutorial/README.md

 ### Current Process ###

 * Create a login page.
 If pass then enter the real function page.
+* loginCheck function: check if the account and password is correct or not.
+Only check in a simple way.

+* Create a file name encryption page.
+The page will show up after correct login ac and ps.
+* changeName function: now it has nothing to do...

 ### References ###